Skip to main content

 Use the following configuration to help import your data into your pipe.

-Configuring the Confusion matrix tool
+Configuring the Confusion Matrix Tool

 1. Go to the Pipes module from the side navigation bar.